syncfusion-content/winui-docs/winui/Cartesian-Charts/Legend.md

 ## Legend title

-The Cartesian chart provides support to add any `UIElement` as a title for legend.
-[Header]() property of `ChartLegend` is used to define the title for the legend as shown in the following code example.
+Cartesian chart provides support to add any `UIElement` as a title for legend.
+[Header]() property of `ChartLegend` is used to define the title for legend as the following code example.

 {% tabs %}